 Trooper is less of an insult and more of a reference point for similes when describing people who do things… well, a lot.
 A trooper was a 17th century cavalry soldier, and apparently they didn’t do things in half measures.
 The most common one is to swear like a trooper, but you can also eat, fart, work and smoke like a trooper!

-The distant origin of this insult is Berkeley Hunt and if you’re familiar with the concept of Cockney Rhyming Slang, you may be able decipher the original meaning… But the modern day implication is much milder than that.
+The distant origin of this insult is Berkeley Hunt and if you’re familiar with the concept of Cockney Rhyming Slang, you may be able to decipher the original meaning… But the modern day implication is much milder than that.
 It just means someone who isn’t very smart, or an idiot.

 Old school insults